ehsanrah/CNN_act_func/README.md

 • Model is trained using 100 epochs.

 The accuracy of training and testing with different activation functions on output and hidden layers are compared.
+Also the number of active neurons after training is analysed.